furlat/Abstractions/llmmorph.md

   - "chases the mouse" -> "chased the mouse" (pastification)
   - "chased the mouse" -> "chases the mouse" (presentification)

-To derive the abstract LLMMorph category, we would aggregate these nodes and edges into the following types and morphisms:
+To derive the abstract LLMMorph category from this grounded morphism graph, we would aggregate these nodes and edges into the following types and morphisms:

 - Types:
   - Singular Noun Phrase (SNP)